slightech/MYNT-EYE-S-SDK/docs/src/firmware/stm_update.rst

 .. image:: ../../images/stmupdate.png

-* In the open file selection box, select the firmware you want to upgrade and start upgrading.
+* In the open file selection box, select the firmware ``MYNTEYE-S210x-auxiliary-chip-v1.0.bin``  and start upgrading.

 * Once the upgrade is complete, it will display update finished.